kakavi/metabase/docs/users-guide/05-visualizing-results.md

 #### Funnel

 Funnels are commonly used in e-commerce or sales to visualize how many customers are present within each step of a checkout flow or sales cycle.
 At their most general, funnels show you values broken out by steps, and the percent decrease between each successive step.
-To create a funnel in Metabase, you'll need to have a table with at least two columns: one column that contains the metric you're interested in, and another that contains the funnel's steps.
+To create a funnel in Kenga Analytics, you'll need to have a table with at least two columns: one column that contains the metric you're interested in, and another that contains the funnel's steps.

 For example, I might have an Opportunities table, and I could create a question that gives me the number of sales leads broken out by a field that contains stages such as `Prospecting`, `Qualification`, `Proposal`, `Negotiation`, and `Closed`.
 In this example, the percentages shown along the x-axis tell you what percent of the total starting opportunities are still present at each subsequent step; so 18.89% of our total opportunities have made it all the way to being closed deals.
 The number below each percent is the actual value of the count at that step — in our example, the actual number of opportunities that are currently at each step.
 Together, these numbers help you figure out where you're losing your customers or users.